wp-plugins/juna-it-poll/readme.txt

 * It lets you to create or interfere the inquiry any time if you find that it is necessary - Poll

 If you think, that you found a bug in our [WordPress Juna IT Poll](http://juna-it.com/index.php/features/elements/juna-it-plugin/) plugin or have any question contact us at [junait.com@gmail.com](mailto:junait.com@gmail.com).

+Get results without ruining the user experience of your site.

+Install and enjoy!

 == Installation ==